LINA BO BARDI 100

 For the headlines and captions, I adapted my dear friend Karl-Heinz Lange’s (1929–2010) beautiful PTL Superla (former Super Grotesk by VEB Typoart) to match the logotype.

-The texts of the essays are set in interaction with the captions to create white spaces.
+The texts are set in interaction with the captions to create white spaces.

 All body text is set in beautiful Adelle (TypeTogether) by José Scaglione and Veronika Burian.